ssatuk/moodle-format_tiles/README.md

 - an Administrator will be able to see the plugins settings under Site Administration > Plugins > Course Formats > Tiles

 ## Compatibility and Support
-This version of the plugin is compatible with Moodle 4.0.
-Other versions are available for Moodle 3.x.
+This version of the plugin is compatible with Moodle 4.3.
+Other versions are available for prior versions of Moodle.

 It supports the Privacy API.